 If your favorite foods are vegetables, legumes, and fruits, you can find this combination in Egyptian cuisine.
 Indeed, they have many ways to surprise consumers on the dining table with their distinctive delicacies.

 Authentic Egyptian foods can show you many delicacies made from food grown out of the ground.
-And with the touch of spices like cumin (the most common one), cardamom, chili, bay leaves, cinnamon, all the flavors in their dish can stimulate your taste bud immediately.
+And with the touch of spices like cumin (the most common one), cardamom, chili, bay leaves, and cinnamon, all the flavors in their dish can stimulate your taste bud immediately.

 Unlike other African cuisines, classic Egyptian dishes also contain duck and pigeon to cook, next to other common meat like beef, lamb, or chicken.
 On the other hand, bread is indispensable in most Egyptian meals.